 Custom goals

-Custom goals let you create your own goal type by adjusting many of the back-end goal settings.
-All of the default goal types are just specific combinations of these settings!
-So if you've always wanted, say, an Odometer goal that makes you stay below the red line rather than above it, a custom goal is the answer (we have no idea if that will work in practice as we type this... but you can try it and let us know!).
+Custom goals let you create your own goal type by adjusting extra goal settings.
+All default goal types are just combinations of these settings, so if you've always wanted, say, an Odometer goal that makes you stay below the red line rather than above it, a custom goal is the answer (we have no idea if that will work in practice or be useful for anything as we type this... but you can try it and let us know!).

 How do I make a custom goal?